Why Redis is different compared to other key-value stores?

 There are two main reasons.

 - Redis is an in-memory but persistent on disk database, so it represents a different trade off where very high write and read speed is achieved with the limitation of data sets that can't be larger than memory.
-Another advantage of in memory databases is that the memory representation of complex data structure is much simpler to manipulate compared to the same data structure on disk, so Redis can do a lot with little internal complexity.
-At the same time an on-disk format that does not need to be suitable for random access is compact and always generated in an append-only fashion (Even the AOF log rotation is an append-only operation, since the new version is generated from the copy of data in memory).
+Another advantage of in memory databases is that the memory representation of complex data structures is much simpler to manipulate compared to the same data structure on disk, so Redis can do a lot, with little internal complexity.
+At the same time the two on-disk storage formats (RDB and AOF) don't need to be suitable for random access, so they are compact and always generated in an append-only fashion (Even the AOF log rotation is an append-only operation, since the new version is generated from the copy of data in memory).

 What's the Redis memory footprint?